The cave similar to the one Art Combe found crookneck watermelon seeds.

 Mormons, rugged homesteaders of the Old West

 During the late 1800s, Mormons, who had been plagued by persecution in the East in the mid 19th century, made the long, arduous journey from Missouri to Utah’s Great Basin, where they settled and began to farm.
-The rural Utah landscape is not easy to farm, this did not deter industrious Mormon farmers from establishing a heritage of homesteading that endures to this day.
+Although the rural Utah landscape is not easy to farm, this did not deter industrious Mormon farmers from establishing a heritage of homesteading that endures to this day.
 Many Mormon farmers have supplied Baker Creek with excellent super hardy seeds, saved and cultivated over time by generations of Mormon farmers.
 Art Combe and Cliven Bundy both descended from Mormon pioneers and inherited a perseverance and ingenuity from their hardscrabble ancestors.

 Seed saver Cliven Bundy played a very important part in saving the crookneck watermelon.